ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 language java
 deterministic;

--- identify occurrences of first names in the document create dictionary FirstNamesDict from file 'firstNames.dict';
+-- identify occurrences of given names in the document create dictionary FirstNamesDict from file 'firstNames.dict';

 create view FirstName as